mebusy/notes/dev_notes/essenceOfCalculus.md

 ## chapter 11: Taylor series

-- Taylor series are one of the most powerful tools that math has to offer for approximating functions.
+- Taylor series are one of the most powerful tools that math has to offer for **approximating functions**.
 - i.e.   Near θ=0, cos(θ) = 1- 1/2·θ²
     - ![](../imgs/eoc_ts_0.png)
 - Bug how would you even think to make this approximation ?
 And how would you find this particular quadratic ?
-- The study of Taylor series is largely about takeing non-polynomial functions, and finding polynomials that approximate them near some input.
+- The study of Taylor series is largely about **taking non-polynomial functions**, and **finding polynomials** that approximate them near some input.
 - The motive is that polynomials tend to be much easier to deal with than other functions:
     - They're easier to compute , easier to take derivative, easier to integrate...
 - Let's look at the function cos(x) , and think about how you might constructor a quadratic approximation near x=0.